nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 The distance sensor will need to be read at a minimum of 66 ms. This is the minimum amount of time needed to acquire an accurate measurement according to the datasheet.
 We will come in above this to have a comfortable cushion and not acquire more than 10 samples per second from the ToF laser distance sensor.
 The data acquired will be published to a ROS topic so that it can be subscribed to by the navigation logic node and can be used to perform localization tasks.

-## RGB Color Snesor with IR filter and White LED:
+## RGB Color Sensor with IR filter and White LED:

 The TCS34725 color sensor is an RGB (red, green, blue) which is a digital light-to-digital converter, which converts the visible light into a digital signal that the external microcontroller reads.
 The measurements are taken using a 3 x 4 matrix of sensors that have red, green, blue color filters in front of them.
-Also, to have good accuracy, the integration times must be longer and it can be set to 2.4mS, 24mS, 50mS, 101mS, 154mS or 700mS.
+Also, to have good accuracy, the integration times must be long and it can be set to 2.4mS, 24mS, 50mS, 101mS, 154mS or 700mS.

 Electrical Specifications: